How long does it take to form a habit

 It wouldn’t be fair to compare this situation to that of someone who chooses to quit smoking, for example.
 The smoker has the option, and temptation, of being able to light up at any time.
 The person who underwent surgery does not have the same kind of pressure.

-When it comes to breaking a habit, it’s more complicated.
-The time frame for breaking a habit can vary from one person to the next, based on a range of factors.
+It’s more complicated to break a habit.
+The time frame to break the habit can vary from one person to the next, based on a range of factors.

 Every time we repeat an action, the neural pathway in the brain related to that action becomes reinforced.
 Think of it as a path in a field.
 Every time you walk along the trail, it becomes more defined.
 Over time, you’ll know where to go automatically, and you can walk the correct route without thinking about it.